Japan & Single-Use Plastics

-The Japanese government has also called for a 25 percent reduction in single-use disposable plastic by 2030, and will require retail shops to charge customers for plastic bags in the hopes of reducing consumer use.
+The Japanese government has also called for a 25 percent reduction in single-use disposable plastic by 2030.
+As of July 2020, they've also started charging for single-use plastic bags at convenience stores, supermarkets, and other shops.

 Plus, when it comes to other recyclables—like PET bottles, the consumption of which is a direct result of convenience store culture and the ubiquity of vending machines in Japan—the country boasts a recycling rate over 90 percent, which is pretty incredible.